-During the two (2) day on-site visit, there were a total of fifty-seven (57) residents in the detention facility.
-There are four (4) housing units, however one (1) housing unit was closed for renovation.
-Residents were randomly selected from the other three (3) housing unit for the interview process.
-A total of twelve (12) residents were interviewed on the second day of the audit.
+During the one (1) day on-site visit, there were a total of twenty-three (23) residents in the detention facility.
+There are three (3) housing units.
+Residents were randomly selected from each housing unit for the interview process.
+A total of ten (10) residents were interviewed on the day of the audit.
 Residents were well informed of their right to be free from sexual abuse and harassment and how to report sexual abuse and harassment using several ways of communication such as trusted staff, administrative staff, family member, and the hot line.
 The community victims'advocacy service and telephone number is available to the residents.
-There is evidence of the DJS PREA Coordinator's efforts to obtain a Memorandum of Understanding to provide confidential emotional support to residents who are victims of sexual abuse and forensic exams.
+There is evidence to obtain a Memorandum of Understanding to provide confidential emotional support to residents who are victims of sexual abuse and forensic exams.

-Twenty-three (23) staff including those from all three (3) shifts, supervisory staff, contracted staff (teachers), Superintendent, Assistant Superintendent, case management and intake staff, medical and mental health staff were interviewed during the on-site visit.
+Nineteen (19) staff including those from all three (3) shifts, supervisory staff, contracted staff (teachers), Superintendent, Assistant Superintendent, child advocate, case management and intake staff, medical and mental health staff were interviewed during the on-site visit.
 The DJS Deputy Secretary of Operations, DJS PREA Coordinator, the Director of Human Resources had been interviewed prior to the on-site visit.
 Overall, the interviews revealed the staff is knowledgeable of the PREA standards and were able to articulate their responsibilities and their mandated duty to report.

-At the end of the second day, an exit briefing with a summary of the findings was conducted with the DJS PREA Coordinator, Superintendent, Assistant Superintendent, and Resident Group Life Manager II.
-Additionally, another exit briefing via telephone was held several days later with the DJS Deputy Secretary of Operations, two (2) DJS Executive Directors, DJS PREA Coordinator, the Assistant to the Deputy Secretary of Operations, Superintendent, and Assistant Superintendent.
-At both exit debriefings, it was discussed additional documentation was required for three (3) standards and it was determined this information would be sent to this auditor within the next two (2) weeks to be in compliance with all the PREA standards.
+At the end of the day, an exit briefing with a summary of the findings was conducted with the DJS PREA Coordinator, Superintendent, Assistant Superintendent, and via telephone with the two (2) DJS Executive Directors.
+At the exit debriefing, it was discussed additional documentation was required for four (4) standards and it was determined this information would be sent to this auditor within the next two (2) weeks to be in compliance with all the PREA standards.
 The requested information was sent to this auditor by the DJS PREA Coordinator.
 This auditor reviewed all requested information and this detention facility is in full compliance with the PREA Standards.

-Number of standards exceeded: 1
+Number of standards exceeded: 2

-Number of standards met: 40
+Number of standards met: 39